mathLab/PINA/docs/source/_rst/tutorials/tutorial4/tutorial.rst

     import torchvision # for MNIST dataset
     from pina.model import FeedForward # for building AE and MNIST classification

-The tutorial is structured as follow: \* `Continuous filter background <#continuous-filter-background>`__: understand how the convolutional filter works and how to use it. \* `Building a MNIST Classifier <#building-a-mnist-classifier>`__: show how to build a simple classifier using the MNIST dataset and how to combine a continuous convolutional layer with a feedforward neural network. \* `Building a Continuous Convolutional
+The tutorial is structured as follow:

+* `Continuous filter background <#continuous-filter-background>`__: understand how the convolutional filter works and how to use it.
+* `Building a MNIST Classifier <#building-a-mnist-classifier>`__: show how to build a simple classifier using the MNIST dataset and how to combine a continuous convolutional layer with a feedforward neural network.
-Autoencoder <#building-a-continuous-convolutional-autoencoder>`__: show
-how to use the continuous filter to work with unstructured data for autoencoding and up-sampling.
+* `Building a Continuous Convolutional Autoencoder <#building-a-continuous-convolutional-autoencoder>`__: show show to use the continuous filter to work with unstructured data for autoencoding and up-sampling.

 Continuous filter background
 ----------------------------